 Therefore, the act of performing good deeds is itself an act of reverence.
 The two are not mutually exclusive at all.
 Q.E.D.

 If words and arguments do you no good, and if all of this has seemed like some thought experiment with no concrete ending, I offer you a challenge.
 I challenge you to think of a service project or a good deed you have done and then, as the challenge goes, I ask you to tell me how you felt about it.
 Before it, during it, after it.
 Tell me your feelings.
 And if you don’t feel like telling me, at least be honest and tell yourself.

 The last time I was able to do a massive service project I was working at the Welfare Reform Liaison in Greensboro, NC, sorting goods to be resold to low-income buyers.
 It wasn’t clean, it wasn’t gratifying–but it felt great.
-Moving around boxes, tearing through everything, sorting it all accordingly–it wasn’t easy, and wasn’t necessarily fun, but it felt good.
-To see everyone brought together to help someone else–someone else we would never know and never meet–it was amazing.
-To see the impact we had on the workers there, to see their gratitude and the passion with which they do this every day–that was awe-inspiring and amazing.
+Moving around boxes, tearing through everything, sorting it all accordingly–it wasn’t easy, and it wasn’t necessarily fun, but it felt good.
+To see everyone brought together to help someone else–someone we would never know and never meet–was amazing.
+To see the impact we had on the Welfare Reform workers, to see their gratitude and the passion with which they do this every day–that was awe-inspiring and amazing.

 If you’ve ever had an experience like that, how can you argue reverence and performing good deeds are not one and the same?
 Yes, perhaps we can be reverent without the latter, but the latter never comes alone.
 By being good people, by acting justly and serving others in our every-day lives, our wisdom will flourish and our wisdom will endure, and through the mark we leave behind, we truly can become immortal.